The Vortex Blaster: Plot summary

 The hero of the book is Neal "Storm" Cloud.
 Although the story happens in the “Lensman” universe he is not a Lensman, having failed his Lensman's exam.
 Instead he is a nuclear engineer with an amazingly mathematical mind.
 He is a high level genius and a lightning calculator.
-In his universe there is something we have apparently don't have in ours, self-sustaining vortices of atomic energy.
+In his universe there is something we apparently don't have in ours: self-sustaining vortices of atomic energy.
 These are like a small piece of the heart of a star.
 A churning vortex of heat and light that slowly grows while consuming whatever it is in contact with.
 In theory they can be blown out by a precise amount of explosives, placed at an exact spot in the vortex, at exactly the right time.
 The problem is, it takes the best computers available hours to calculate the factors needed, and only seconds are available to get the correct amount of explosives on target.
 Also, if you try to blow one out, but don't get the factors right, all you do is split the vortex into many separate vortices and scatter them far and wide, and soon each is as dangerous as the original.
 Although Storm Cloud, being a nuclear engineer and lightning calculator, should be able to calculate the factors and extinguish a vortex, in practice he can't.
 It would be very dangerous and Storm has a wife and kids, and putting himself in that kind of danger ties his mind up with worry so much that he just can't do it.

 Then things change in a major way.
-Cloud's family is tragically killed when a misguided attempt blow out a vortex lands one of the fragments right on his house.
+Cloud's family is tragically killed when a misguided attempt to blow out a vortex lands one of the fragments right on his house.
 Devastated by the loss of his family, Cloud takes a leave of absence from the Radiation Lab where he works studying the vortices.
 As he drives he is struck with an idea for "blowing out" a vortex.
 It is slightly technical (Smith explains it so it can be easily followed), but the general idea is that Cloud's brain works so fast that he can calculate exactly where the center of the vortex will be at a moment in time and how big an explosive is needed, then hit it with a bomb that is set at the exact strength to actually extinguish the vortex instead of blowing it apart and making more vortices.

 This works, and it makes Cloud a very popular guy.
 As it continues the book tells of Cloud's new job as the universe's one and only vortex blaster.
 This job takes him from planet to planet where he blows out vortices, matches wits against drug dealers and gangsters, meets new life forms, and acquires a crew for his small scout ship.
 His adventures are many and varied, and the lifeforms he meets are strange and interesting.